 As the disc advances, the trail observer (O1 in Figure 1) follows behind the disc and is primarily responsible for thrower and marker fouls, travel calls, stall counts and receiver and defender interactions close to the thrower.
-The downfield observer (O2 in Figure 1) stays roughly even with the deepest player near the end zone being attacked and has primary responsibility for downfield fouls between receivers and defenders, picks, and goal calls on deep receptions.
+The downfield observer (O2 in Figure 1) should be deep enough relative to the deepest receiver so as to not get beat covering the goal line or back line.
+This observer has primary responsibility for downfield fouls between receivers and defenders, picks, and goal calls on deep receptions.
 When the offense nears the goal line for which the downfield observer is responsible, they should be ready to move quickly to cover the back line, but the primary responsibility remains the front goal line.
 On a turnover, the observers trade roles, with the new trail observer setting up behind the new offense and giving the time warnings to put the disc in play.